thiagolucio/toolbar-iconshortcuts/README.md

 * Close Tool-Bar

-This package is based to integrated a "toolbar"(Thanks:)) package from [Suda](https://github.com/suda).
+This package is based to integrated a "tool-bar"(Thanks:)) package from [Suda](https://github.com/suda).
 You need install first that package.